 At first glance, the Amex Business Platinum appears to be the winner in this category.
-The card’s 40,000-point sign-up bonus, which is also available with the personal version of the card, is the largest regularly offered bonus from American Express.
+The card’s 35,000-point intro bonus, which is also available with the personal version of the card, is the largest regularly offered bonus from American Express.
 That’s four times bigger than the bonus that comes with the Delta Reserve card.

-But you don’t just get 10,000 miles with the Delta card; you also get 10,000 Medallion Qualification Miles (MQMs) which count toward elite status.
+But you don’t just get an additional portion miles with the Delta card; you also get Medallion Qualification Miles (MQMs) which count toward elite status.
 It’s hard to earn status miles with any airline, which makes this a valuable benefit.

-Note that with the Platinum card you have to spend $5,000 within three months to get the bonus.
-At $1,666 a month, that’s a larger minimum spend than most cards have.
+Note that with the Platinum card you have to spend a required amount within a certain period of time to get the bonus.
 You’ll get the Delta bonus after your first purchase.

 The Platinum Business card offers a lot more flexibility for spending points.
 As part of the Membership Rewards program, you can transfer points to 17 different frequent flyer programs.

 That gives you a ton of options, including Delta, JetBlue, Virgin America, Hawaiian Airlines, Air Canada Airlines and Aeromexico in North America; British Airways, Air France KLM, Virgin Atlantic, Alitalia and Iberia in Europe; Etihad, Emirates and EL AL in the Middle East; and ANA, Singapore Airlines and Cathay Pacific in Asia.

 If you can’t find the right flight directly from those airlines, you can also buy travel through the Membership Rewards Travel website.
 While you won’t get the most value out of your points, Amex has sweetened the deal a bit by giving you 30 percent of your points back.
 Unfortunately that offer applies only to one airline of your choosing.